decisionintelligence/TFB/README.md

 **We provide a clean codebase for end-to-end evaluation of time series forecasting models, comparing their performance with baseline algorithms under various evaluation strategies and metrics.**

+**We are further optimizing our code and welcome any suggestions for modifications.**

 ## Quickstart